isabella232/studio-appstore-service/README.md

 5. [How to host a service on IIS](#service-IIS)

 ## Intro
-This service allow users to create a **Private AppStore** which can be used in SDL Trados Studio to install and update plugins internal plugins which are not released on the AppStore web site.
+This service allows users to create a **Private AppStore** which can be used in SDL Trados Studio to install and update plugins whether they are released on the AppStore web site or not.

-The service reads a *Json* with a predefined structure with all the plugins which well be available in SDL Trados Studio.
+The service reads a *Json* with a predefined structure containing details for all the plugins which will be made available in SDL Trados Studio.

 ## Getting started
-In the **release section** is available an archive with the latest version of the Service.
-This archive contains following items:
+In the **release section** there is an archive available for the latest version of the Service.
+This archive contains the following items:
 1. The executable file of the service *AppStoreIntegrationService.exe*.
-2. Configuration file used by the service, which needs to be filled by each user *appsettings.json*.
+2. A configuration file used by the service which needs to be completed by each user *appsettings.json*.
-3. An folder called *PluginsConfig* which have an example for the json file used by the Service.
+3. A folder called *PluginsConfig* which contains an example of the json file used by the Service.
-4. An folder called *SettingsFileExample* which have 3 files with the settings needed by the service based on the Deploy Mode.
+4. A folder called *SettingsFileExample* which has 3 files containing the settings needed by the service based on the Deploy Mode.

 ## How to configure the service
-Service can be configured to read the **json file with the plugins info** in 3 ways:
+The service can be configured to read the **json file with the plugins info** in 3 ways:
 1. From an **Azure Storage** account.
 That means the json file is stored in a Blob in Azure.
 2. From a **Local Path** on the server.
 3. From a **Network file path**.

-This configuration needs to be added in the **appsettings.json** file.
+The configuration to support this needs to be added in the **appsettings.json** file.

 ### What information should be added in the appsettings.json file

-In the *SettingsFileExample* folder there are 3 files which corresponds to the each deploy option available.
-Copy the content of the file which corresponds to the deploy option desired and paste it into **appsettings.json** file.
+In the *SettingsFileExample* folder there are 3 files which correspond to each deploy option available.
+Copy the content of the file which corresponds to the desired deploy option and paste it into the **appsettings.json** file.

 ### Azure Blob Deploy mode
-In order to use the Azure deploy mode you need to add Azure **Storage Account Name** and **Storage Account Key**.
-This information set in the **appsettings** file in **"ConfigurationSettings"** object or in the **System environment variables**.
+In order to use the Azure deploy mode you need to add the Azure **Storage Account Name** and the **Storage Account Key**.
+This information needs to be written into the **"ConfigurationSettings"** object in the **appsettings** file or in the **System environment variables**.

 #### System environment variables
-If you choose the add the settings in the system variables please remove the **ConfigurationSettings object** from the **appsettings** file if you previously added it and create following **Environment Variables**:
+If you choose the add the settings in the system variables please make sure you remove the **ConfigurationSettings object** from the **appsettings** file (if you had added it) and create the following **Environment Variables**:
 ```
-1. APPSTOREINTEGRATION_BLOBNAME (blob name value should contain only lower case letters)
+1. APPSTOREINTEGRATION_BLOBNAME (blob name value should only contain lower case letters)
 2. APPSTOREINTEGRATION_CONFIGFILENAME
 3. APPSTOREINTEGRATION_STORAGE_ACCOUNTKEY
 4. APPSTOREINTEGRATION_STORAGE_ACCOUNTNAME
 ```
 ### ServerFilePath and NetworkFilePath Deploy mode
-In order to use one of this deploy option in the **appsettings.json** or in the **Environment Variables**, local folder path" and configuration file name should be added.
+In order to use one of these deploy options in the **appsettings.json**, or in the **Environment Variables**, the local folder path" and configuration file name should be added.

 ```
 //Replace with the local path on the server where the json with the plugins info is saved